Ankityadav6386/Optimizing-road-connectivity/README.md

 ## Installation

-To get started with Hack-A-Sol 3.0, follow these steps:
+To get started  follow these steps:

 1. Clone the repository:
    ```bash